 Training and peer learning to expand capacity and opportunities for climate communication, education, and action across Greater Minnesota

-In a survey distributed by MCAP and the Regional Sustainable Development Partnership (RSDP) to RSDP staff identified climate misinformation and controversy as barriers to engaging in climate conversations indicating a clear need for training and support for fostering constructive dialogue.
-Evidence suggests that local stories and messengers can make a difference when the message is framed correctly, illuminating personal observations of changes and presenting concrete, action-oriented arguments in support of climate change.
+In a survey distributed by MCAP to Regional Sustainable Development Partnership (RSDP) staff, we identified climate misinformation and controversy as barriers to engaging in climate conversations, indicating a clear need for training and support for fostering constructive dialogue.
+Research suggests that local stories and messengers can make a difference when the message is framed correctly, illuminating personal observations of changes and presenting concrete, action-oriented arguments in support of climate change.

-The pilot project will train trusted 15 community messengers across Greater Minnesota in solutions-oriented climate change communication and support participants in engaging in community-based conversations.
+This pilot project will train 20 trusted community messengers across Greater Minnesota in solutions-oriented climate change communication.
+And it will support participants in engaging in community-based conversations.